videogamez/Assignment2/README.md

  Dependencies: None
  Emails: doughertyd2@duq.edu shileyl@duq.edu
  "This program attempts to locate near misses from Fermat's Theorem utilizing the form x^n + y^n <> z^n"

+Jar can be run in the command line using the following command: java -cp Fermat.jar Fermat